 W.F.
-Lantry, native of San Diego, is a widely published prize winning poet who has been featured in poetry journals and readings nationally and internationally.
+Lantry, a native of San Diego, is a widely published prize winning poet and fiction writer who has been featured in poetry journals and readings nationally and internationally.
+His poetry collections are The Terraced Mountain (Little Red Tree 2015), The Structure of Desire (Little Red Tree 2012), winner of a 2013 Nautilus Award in Poetry, and The Language of Birds (Finishing Line 2011).
 He currently lives in Washington, DC.

-Lantry worked with Carolyn Forché in California, where he founded and edited Eye Prayers, a small press journal of poetry.
-He taught for eight years at L’Université de Nice in France earning his License and Maîtrise in English Literature, Linguistics and Translation.
+He worked for eight years at L’Université de Nice in France, earning his License and Maîtrise in English Literature, Linguistics and Translation.
 During this time, he won the Paris/Atlantic Young Writers Award.
 Boston University awarded him a Fellowship to study with Derek Walcott and George Starbuck, who together directed his thesis.
 There he received an M.A. in English and Creative Writing.
 He holds a PhD in Literature and Creative Writing from the University of Houston where he worked with Donald Barthelme, Ed Hirsch, Mary Robison, James Robison and Adam Zagajewski.
-He was the first in the program to be awarded a double PhD, one in Fiction, one in Poetry.
-He has taught at 12 different Universities on two continents in a variety of fields, most often Literature and Rhetoric, but also in History, Library Science, World Civilizations, and Information Technology.
+He has taught at 14 different Universities on two continents in a variety of fields, most often Literature and Rhetoric, but also in History, Library Science, World Civilizations, and Information Technology.
 He served as Director of Academic Technology at a national research university in Washington, DC for 15 years.

 His recent honors include:

 Old Red Kimono LaNelle Daniel Prize

 Crucible Editors’ Poetry Prize

 Lindberg Foundation International Poetry for Peace Prize (Israel)

 Four times in the past seven years he has been named a finalist in the Premio Mundial Fernando Rielo de Poesía Mística.